No Regrets for Learning the Prior in Bandits: Algorithm

 \begin{restatable}[]{proposition}{posterior} Let $\cL_s(\theta) = \prod_{\ell = 1}^n p_{A_{s, \ell}}(Y_{s, \ell}(A_{s, \ell}); \theta)$ be the likelihood of observations in task $s$.
 Then for any task $s \in [m]$,

 \end{restatable}

-The above proposition is proved in \cref{sec:appendix}.
-The pseudocode of our proposed algorithm is in \cref{alg:ada-ts}.
-We call it \adats because it \emph{adapts} to the unknown task prior $P(\cdot; \mu_*)$. \adats can be implemented efficiently when $P_s$ is a conjugate prior for rewards, or a mixture of conjugate priors.
+The claim is proved in \cref{sec:appendix}.
+The proof uses the Bayes rule, where we carefully account for the fact that the observations are collected adaptively, the pulled arm in round $t$ of task $s$ depends on history $H_{1 : s, t}$.
+The pseudocode of our algorithm is in \cref{alg:ada-ts}.
+Since the algorithm adapts to the unknown task prior $P(\cdot; \mu_*)$, we call it \adats. \adats can be implemented efficiently when $P_s$ is a conjugate prior for rewards, or a mixture of conjugate priors.
 We discuss several exact and efficient implementations starting from \cref{sec:gaussian bandit}.

-The design of \adats is motivated by \metats \cite{kveton21metathompson}, which also relies on a meta-posterior $Q_s$.
-The key difference is that \metats samples $\tilde{\mu}_s \sim Q_s$ in task $s$ to be optimistic with respect to the unknown $\mu_*$.
+The design of \adats is motivated by \metats \cite{kveton21metathompson}, which also maintains a meta-posterior $Q_s$.
+The difference is that \metats samples $\tilde{\mu}_s \sim Q_s$ in task $s$ to be optimistic with respect to the unknown $\mu_*$.
 Then it runs TS with prior $P(\cdot; \tilde{\mu}_s)$.
 While simple and intuitive, the sampling of $\tilde{\mu}_s$ induces a high variance and leads to a conservative worst-case analysis.
 We improve \metats by avoiding the sampling step.
-This leads to tighter and more general regret bounds (\cref{sec:regret bounds}), beyond multi-armed bandits; while the actual practical performance also improves (\cref{sec:experiments}).
+This leads to tighter and more general regret bounds (\cref{sec:regret bounds}), beyond multi-armed bandits; while the practical performance also improves significantly (\cref{sec:experiments}).